PrestaShop/prestashop.github.io/news/_posts/releases/2016-11-21-prestashop-1701-maintenance-release.md

 {: .text-center}

 <div class="alert alert-important" role="alert">
 Want to upgrade using the 1-Click Upgrade module?
 Make sure to upgrade the module first!
 This way you will have access to a new, 1.7-specific channel, which makes upgrading safer for merchants.
-Upgrading from 1.7.0.0 to 1.7.0.1 should be smooth as silk, by do a backup anyway :)
+Upgrading from 1.7.0.0 to 1.7.0.1 should be smooth as silk -- but do a safety backup anyway :)
 </div>

 Here are the changes: